What You Need To Know About Tax Evasion

 - Failing to file a tax return typically carries civil tax penalties but may be punishable by up to one year in prison and fines of up to $100,000 for each missed tax year.

-- Misrepresenting or concealing financial information is punishable by up to 5 years in prison and $100,000 in fines.
+- Misrepresenting or concealing financial information is punishable by up to five years in prison and $100,000 in fines.

-- Failing to pay taxes is punishable by up to 3 years in prison and $250,000 in fines.
+- Failing to pay taxes is punishable by up to three years in prison and $250,000 in fines.

-- Filing a fraudulent tax return is punishable by up to 3 years in prison and $100,000 in fines.
+- Filing a fraudulent tax return is punishable by up to three years in prison and $100,000 in fines.

 Accused of tax evasion?
-Call our Miami tax evasion lawyers at (305) 290-1884 to find out what Beckham Solis, Attorneys at Law can do to protect your interests.
+Call our Miami tax evasion lawyers at 305-860-4884 to find out what Beckham Solis, Attorneys at Law, can do to protect your interests.
+You can also fill out our contact form online.